HughFhn/integration-gateway/README.md

 - Authentication codes, client credentials and other sensitive information should be conducted over links that have been secured using TLS.
 - OAuth Grant Models:
     - RFC 6749  - Enables authentication server to share directly to end users not exposing to user agents like browsers.
 Requires user implements CSRF (Cross-Site Request Forgery) protection.
-    - If the transmitting of a JSON Web Token is required then RFC7523 is recommended.
+    - If the transmitting of a Json Web Token is required then RFC7523 is recommended.
 - Refresh tokens should have a significantly longer lifetime than access tokens.
 - Refresh tokens are good as they reduce the risk of unwanted access.
 - Client Credential flow OAuth2.
 (Good for FHIR Gateway -> REDCap/ DHIS2)
     - Used for machine to machine communication allowing an application to authenticate resources without user involvement.
-It uses client ID and a client secret
-  (Long and confidential string of characters issued by the authentication server after application registration.) to gain an access token from the authentication server which is required to gain access to the resources.
+It uses client ID and a client secret (Long and confidential string of characters issued by the authentication server after application registration.) to gain an access token from the authentication server which is required to gain access to the resources.
+- Implementing a third party Multi-Factor Authentication tool like Google Authenticator/ Authy/ Microsoft Authenticator.
 ## Implementation:
 * Using the available Hl7 to FHIR would simplify the process.
 It is open source so modifications can be applied if needed.
 *(GitRepo to FHIR to Hl7V2 converter: https://github.com/CDCgov/prime-fhir-converter?tab=readme-ov-file )*
 * Hl7 to FHIR is currently implemented.
 * Server needed to audit and authenticate GET and POST requests.
+* The following link is Implementation considerations from there HL7 to FHIR website: https://build.fhir.org/ig/HL7/v2-to-fhir/implementation_considerations.html
+* Here is a Java REDCap API Library on GitHub as Java is not natively supported: https://github.com/altierifIOV/REDCapAPILibrary/tree/main
+  *Python is if implementation on that is required and Java is too difficult*
+* DHIS2 supports transformation to FHIR: https://dhis2.org/integration/fhir/
+  *Includes video in which they show code of conversion from DHIS2 to fhir*
+* DHIS2 -> FHIR repo: https://github.com/dhis2/integration-examples/tree/main/dhis2-to-fhir-bundle *important can be implemented*
+* DHIS2 seems to have integration techniques with REDCap also**.**

+**Authorisation Implementation:**
+OAuth 2.0
+Open ID Connect
+Smart on FHIR patterns
+JWT access tokens
+RBAC or ABAC

+for IDPs:
+Self hosted = keycloak
+else = Auth0, Azure or AWS services

 ---
 # Links and Help: